 Uncertainty over mortality experience is somewhat elevated at present due to the ongoing COVID-19 global pandemic.
-However, experience has been relatively benign to date and the situation is being monitored closely.
+Although, experience has been poor recently, the impact on the Company's balance sheet has been relatively benign.
+The situation is being monitored closely.

-The pricing of protection business is based on assumptions of future trends in mortality having regard to past experience.
+The pricing of protection business is based on assumptions of future trends in mortality having regard to experience.
 Underwriting criteria are defined setting out the risks that are unacceptable.
 Mortality experience is compared to that assumed within the pricing basis with variances subject to actuarial investigation.
-Adverse mortality stop loss reinsurance is used to mitigate the risk of extreme concentration of deaths over a short period of time, for example during a pandemic.
+Adverse mortality stop loss reinsurance is used to mitigate the risk of extreme concentration of deaths over a short period of time, for example during a mass loss of life catastrophe.